Talkala logo

 Why Talkala needs cookies and browser storage

-Talkala uses cookies and browser storage to keep you signed in, remember your theme, and store app preferences.
-It's not tracking you for ads.
-But blocking this storage can break things.
+Talkala uses cookies and browser storage to keep you signed in, handle security checks, remember preferences, and keep the app shell working.
+It is not using that storage for ads.

-• Vercel Web Analytics can count aggregate page views without adding third-party analytics cookies.
+• Hosted analytics can count aggregate page views without adding third-party analytics cookies.

 • Clearing or blocking storage can reset preferences or break sign-in.

-• The public site does not use a separate advertising or retargeting cookie stack.
+• The public site does not use a separate advertising or ad-tracking cookie stack.

 cookieslocal storagesign inbrowser settings